Te-Maramataka/nsb-matariki/README.md

 ```
 python findMatariki.py
 ```

-Then enter the year and the Matariki date for that year will be returned.
+The program will prompt you to enter a year as an input.
+Enter the year and the Matariki date for that year will be returned, in a YYYY-MM-DD format.

 ## **Methodology**
- ### On the surface
- The program will prompt you to enter a **REASONABLE** year as the input.
-Press enter after writing down the year you would like to predict.
-Then, the program will return the date of Matariki in YYYY-MM-DD format for that year.
- The year chosen has to be a number, and it must be a number between 1000 to 9999 inclusive (the justification behind this is in Merits).
- ### Digging deeper

 ## **Merits**
   - Specifications